Close

 A Celebration of Patrick Taylor

-Image Place holder of - 26
+Image Placeholder of - 87

 The publication of An Irish Country Yuletide marks the end of an era.
 After bringing much joy to readers with his bestselling Irish Country series, author Patrick Taylor has announced his retirement.
 Today we celebrate and honor Pat’s work.